-It had everything from gravel paths, rocky terrain, amazing lookouts, a ‘cool chamber’, some staircases and everything else in between.
+It has everything from gravel paths, rocky terrain, amazing lookouts, a ‘cool chamber’, some staircases, and everything else in between.

 Day Walks Victoria suggests that you go in a clockwise direction, however, our group went anti-clockwise and started off by heading towards the Venus Baths.

 The trail we took began on a fairly flat, well-formed path at the back of the Grampians Caravan Park near the local tennis court.

 Fairly quickly, the trail changed quite quickly and we found ourselves walking on slightly rocky terrain.

 One feature in the early part of the Pinnacle Circuit is the Elephants Hide.
 It’s part of a steep rocky path that kind of resembles an elephant’s arse.

 This rocky terrain continues for the rest of the Pinnacle Circuit as it continues to climb all the way to the Pinnacle Lookout.

 Along the way, you can visit places such as Splitters Falls (although there was little water rushing), take a side trip to Boroka Lookout, sit inside the Cool Chamber and walk through the Silent Street section.